 Roundleaf toothcup, Dwarf rotala

-Rotala rotundifolia, or roundleaf toothcup, is a popular ornamental in the international aquarium industry that has more recently been promoted for water gardens.
+Roundleaf toothcup is a popular ornamental in the international aquarium industry that has more recently been promoted for water gardens.
 It is often referred to as “dwarf rotala” in the trade.
-It was first collected in 1996 from a flood control canal passing through a residential area in Broward County, Florida.
-Other naturalized populations have been found in Palm Beach County and Lee County, Florida.
+It was first collected outside of cultivation in Florida in 1996 from a flood control canal passing through a residential area in Broward County.
+Other established populations have been found in Palm Beach and Lee Counties.
 The only other known North American introduction point is Tuscaloosa, Alabama, where it was well-established around a campus pond until the pond was drained and left to dry.
-Rotala rotundifolia is native to India and Southeast Asia.
-It is in the same family, Lythraceae, as another aquatic weed, purple loosestrife (Lythrum salicaria).